bluegrass-dev/blog/_posts/2020-09-22-aws-service-catalog-concept-introduction.md

 So, what's this Service Catalog thing?
 Well, let's visit that before we get into the technical details.

-## What are Service Catalogs?
-Example: Restaurants and made to order meals
+## Example: Restaurants and made to order meals

 Ever used a menu at a restaurant?
 Then, you've used a Service Catalog, conceptually, before!